 9. Take ridiculous photos anywhere and everywhere

 This may be the best part of Shanghai Disneyland—there are just too many photo/Instagram traps and fun moments, so it’s best to put aside your reservations around snapping photos and just go with it because the results can be pretty spectacular…

-And just plain old bizarre—like this llama I found while waiting for everyone else’s bathroom break.
+And just plain old bizarre—like this llama (camel?)
+I found while waiting for everyone else’s bathroom break.

 And of course one must pause for a cuppa tea in Wonderland.